What is Self-Care?

-You’ve no doubt heard the term “self-care,” but what is it, exactly?
+You’ve probably heard of self-care before, but what is self-care, exactly?

 Self-care is anything you do intentionally to care for your mental, emotional or physical health.
 When you’re used to caring for others, doing something “just for you” can feel frivolous or unnecessary.
 But the opposite is true, experts say: People who practice self-care are healthier and happier.